EU antitrust chief sees lengthy review of Holcim, Lafarge deal

 Holcim and Lafarge, the top two in the cement industry, unveiled the biggest tie-up in the sector last week, which will help the combined company slash costs, trim debt and better cope with soaring energy prices, tougher competition and weaker demand.

-If approved, the combined group would be worth just under $60 billion.
+If approved, the combined group would be worth just under $60 billion (35 billion pounds).

 "Given the size of the two companies, given that they are the two main players in the European market, yes, it's clearly a phase 2 analysis," Almunia said, referring to a review that could take several months.